slothsoft/screeps-script/README.md

 - don't switch to roles where you missing parts
 - remove console entries after a while
 - try to refactor to have common methods at central place
-- test is now necessary
 - the role info is for the room, not the base?
+- console is for the room, not the base
+- document memory management
+- document all console commands in one section